NVIDIA/cloud-native-docs/gpu-operator/archive/22.9.1/install-gpu-operator.rst

 Proxy Environments
 """"""""""""""""""""""""""

-Refer to the section :ref:`install-gpu-operator-proxy` for more information on how to install the Operator on clusters behind a HTTP proxy.
+Refer to the section :ref:`install-gpu-operator-22.9.1-proxy` for more information on how to install the Operator on clusters behind a HTTP proxy.

 ----